MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Batch/v1.1.4/Get-AzureBatchNodeFileContent.md

 ```

 ## DESCRIPTION
-The **Get-AzureBatchNodeFileContent** cmdlet gets an azure_2 Batch node file and saves it as a file or to a stream.
+The **Get-AzureBatchNodeFileContent** cmdlet gets an Azure Batch node file and saves it as a file or to a stream.

 ## EXAMPLES